 The distance that you enter on the drawing will be used as the maximum height.
 It is simplest to draw a line straight down to where the bottom of the schedule should be located.

 Zoom to Schedule After Insertion: If this box is checked, the display will be moved to the schedule location after it has been inserted or updated.
 Check this box if you are having difficulty locating your schedule on a busy drawing.

-Circuits to Display: The branch circuit with the highest voltage drop will be shown for every one-line device.
+Circuits to Display: The branch circuit with the highest voltage drop will be shown for every distribution equipment.
 You also can choose to display additional branch circuit voltage drops.

 Edit Title, Column Labels, and Column Order: Press this button to modify the layout of the schedule on the drawing.
 See the Edit Voltage Drop Schedule List section for more information.

 Inserting or Updating the Schedule on the Drawing

-To insert or update the schedule, press OK.
+To insert or update the schedule, press the OK button.

 Inserting the Schedule the First Time

 If the voltage drop schedule is not currently inserted on the drawing, you will be prompted for the insertion location of the schedule.

 Specify insertion point for schedule:

 The location you specify will be used as the top-left corner for the voltage drop schedule.

 Updating the Schedule Already on the Drawing

 If the voltage drop schedule is already inserted on the drawing, it will be updated in its current location.

 It is necessary to update the schedule on the drawing when you make changes to the project schedule.
 The schedule will not update automatically.

 The voltage drop schedule will also be updated when the Update All Schedules and One-Line Diagram command is run.

 If you have manually inserted graphics, such as revision clouds, over the schedule graphic, always be certain to check their location after updating the schedule.

 If there are errors in the one-line device definitions, an alert dialog box will be displayed alerting you to the errors.
 For more information on fixing these errors, see the Addressing Distribution Equipment Errors section.

 ©2012-2023 Design Master Software, Inc